insooth/insooth.github.io/cpp-type-inference.md

 That requires us to remember that `foo` returns reference, which reduces type inference to type aliasing (where `auto` is just "abbreviated" `A`).
 That's rather disappointing.

-There is way to assure not-null resource under `something` and straight usage of `auto` by changing `foo` result type to `std::reference_wrapper<A>` which is `TriviallyCopyable`, thus works well with type inference through plain `auto` that leads to copying of the value.
+There is way to assure not-null resource under `something` and straight usage of `auto` by changing `foo` result type to `std::reference_wrapper<A>` which is `TriviallyCopyable`, thus works well with type inference through plain `auto` that leads to copying of a value.

 ```c++
 // std::reference_wrapper<A> foo();